kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 Consumers that assume every cluster in the clusterset imports every exported service may look for a `ServiceImport` or endpoints that do not exist.

+Consumers that assume namespace sameness beyond the clusterset of a service may treat two unrelated services with the same name as one service.
+`ServiceImport.Status.Clusters` lists the exporting clusters from which a `ServiceImport` was derived.

 ## Design Details

 <!--